Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 855-241-1699

 Atria Senior Living believes that People Belong Together®.
 That belief guides their mission to create vibrant communities where older adults eat well, live comfortably, and spend time with neighbors.
 Founded in 1996, Atria began with 22 independent and assisted living communities in 13 states.
-Over the years, their portfolio has grown to include more locations and services, including short-term stays and memory care, a vital service for older adults with dementia.
+Over the years, the company has grown and evolved to include more services and over 400 locations, including short-term stays and memory care, a vital service for older adults with dementia.

 In 2021, Atria acquired Holiday Retirement, so the company now manages more than 400 communities across 45 states and seven Canadian provinces.
 That means plenty of choices for your aging loved ones.
-In our review, we'll dive more into where Atria Senior Living communities are located, the services they provide, their rates, and more.
+Residents and family member testimonials often praise Atria’s compassionate staff, resort-style amenities, and warm environment.
+In our review, we’ll dive more into where Atria Senior Living communities are located, the services they provide, their rates, and more.

 Pros About Atria Senior Living